-- The driver is arrested for Extreme or Aggravated DUI.
+- Is arrested for Extreme or Aggravated DUI

-- The driver is under legal drinking age and has any alcohol in their body.
+- Is under 21 and has any amount of alcohol in their system

-- The owner presents proof that the owner’s driving privilege has been reinstated.
+- The owner presents proof that their driving privilege has been reinstated.

 - The vehicle was reported stolen at the time it was impounded.